gaelmoccand/Cpp_Weekly/string_view/README.md

 1. https://www.fluentcpp.com/2021/02/19/a-recap-on-string_view/
 2. C++17 in Detail: Learn the Exciting Features of the New C++ Standard! by By: Bart?omiej Filipek
 3. https://www.fluentcpp.com/2018/07/27/how-to-efficiently-convert-a-string-to-an-int-in-c/
+4. item 41 - “Consider pass by value for copyable parameters that are cheap to move and always copied”  from Effective Modern C++ by Scott Meyers see section rvalue.